Phnom Penh International Airport: Future development

+In 2020, then-Prime Minister Hun Sen announced that the Phnom Penh airport would remain active after the new airport was activated, primarily serving as air freight, military, local flights, private flights and high-level visitors.

+At the official launch of Techo International Airport on October 20, 2025, Prime Minister Hun Manet reaffirmed his earlier pledge to preserve the historical Phnom Penh International Airport and continue to keep it as state property with plans to convert it to a public park and multipurpose area, while preserving its runway for emergency landings, rebuffed the claims that the airport would be sold to the private sector for commercial and residential uses.
+The comprehensive plan of the airport's development is still unknown, but the Cambodian Prime Minister said in the same speech that the transformation plan is expected to be completed by early 2026.

 Facilities

 Overview

 The airport is at an elevation of 40 ft above mean sea level.
 It has one runway designated 05/23 with an asphalt surface measuring 3000 × 50 m.
 The airport has two terminal buildings – one for international and one for domestic operations.
 Recently, it added a new facility for VIP service.
 The international terminal has four aerobridges built in 2003.
 Three more aerobridges were added during the passenger terminal expansion in 2016–2017.
 The airport's design capacity is 5 million people per year.